-At the end of November 2007, the Indiana Utility Regulatory Commission approved Duke Energy's plans to build a \$2.1 billion 630 MW coal gasification (Integrated Gasification Combined-Cycle, or IGCC) power plant in Edwardsport, Indiana to replace two old coal-fired power plants built in the 1950's that are only capable of producing 160 MW and only run about 30% of the time.
+At the end of November 2007, the Indiana Utility Regulatory Commission approved Duke Energy's plans to build a \$2.35 billion 630 MW coal gasification (Integrated Gasification Combined-Cycle, or IGCC) power plant in Edwardsport, Indiana to replace two old coal-fired power plants built in the 1950's that are only capable of producing 160 MW and only run about 30% of the time.
 Wall Street will not finance coal-gasification technology since it is too new and commercially unproven.
 (There are only 4 coal-gasification power plants operating in the entire world.)
 Therefore, in order to finance the plant with carbon capture, Duke intends to raise electric rates by at least 25 - 30%!

 Duke says The reality is "Coal is cheap."
-The price of coal went up from \$35/ton in 2007 to \$55/ton in 2008, and is projected to increase another \$50/ton by the end of 2008.
-Duke expects their customers' demand for electricity to grow by about 0.4% per year, and they want to build this gasified coal power plant to meet the expected demand.
+According to the U.S. Energy Information Administration, the average price of coal has been going up over the past several years.
+At the end of 2007, Illinois Basin coal was \$33.50 per ton.
+At the end of 2008, it was \$78 per ton.
+In 2006, Duke stated that they expect their customers' demand for electricity to grow by about 0.4% per year, and they want to build this gasified coal power plant to meet the expected demand.
 Duke has not seriously considered energy efficiency as an alternative.
 Efficiency could be deployed much more quickly than a new power plant can be built, and can reduce demand by about 1% per year, which would meet or exceed Duke's needs.
 Efficiency is by far the cheapest form of energy at 3¢ per kilowatt hour.
+Also, in November, 2008, Duke told the Wall Street Journal that their demand for electricity in the Midwest has decreased by 9%.
 Duke has stated that wind energy is not yet economically attractive on a utility scale within the Duke Energy Indiana territory.
 The cost of electricity produced from wind turbines averages at about 5¢ per kilowatt hour and continues to drop.
 Conversely, IGCC technology with carbon capture costs about 13¢ per kilowatt hour, and since it is still in the developmental phase of its existence, costs continue to rise.
 Additionally, the term "cost" refers only to market prices, but does not include the external costs due to the damage of the environment and public health associated with burning coal in any form.
 Duke claims that an IGCC power plant will reduce emissions compared to the plants that will be shut down.
 While the IGCC technology will reduce some emissions, it will increase others because it will be operating much more frequently than the power plants that will be shut down.
 Lead emissions will increase by 14,555% Carbon dioxide emissions will increase by 785% Carbon monoxide emissions will increase by 1,480% Particulate matter emissions will increase by 297% Volatile organic compounds emissions will increase by 678% Duke claims that the IGCC power plant will have the potential to capture carbon dioxide.
 Potential is a far cry from reality, and Duke plans to build this plant without the necessary equipment to capture carbon.
 According to Duke's CEO, Jim Rogers, this technology is still 15 to 20 years off in terms of development!